 The hard trust is that you two simply didn’t click in the way that you hoped.
 The sting is felt even worse when you thought the conversation was going well, and hey, it may have been.
 However, the other person most likely felt different.
 Just because you both swiped right doesn’t guarantee love, it means you two had common interests and from there love might be found.
 But it wasn’t.

 With that being said, is it possible to tell if someone unmatched you on Tinder?
-Short answer: no. Long answer: Still no, but there’s a few hints you can latch onto.
+Short answer: no. Long answer: Still no, but there are a few hints you can latch onto.
+The easiest way to tell if someone could have potentially unmatched you on Tinder is to check if their profile is still in your matches.
+When their profile was in your matches but has now disappeared, chances are that they unmatched you.

 Eliminate the Possibility of Errors